-Admission to this course is restricted to BA students in Philosophy: Global and Comparative Perspectives.
+Admission to this course is restricted to second-year students enrolled in the BA programme Philosophy: Global and Comparative Perspectives.

 Mode of instruction